emerald-dao/emerald-academy-v2/src/lib/content/tutorials/user-profile/en/readme.md

 ```

-1. `access(all) resource UserProfile`: This line declares a resource named `UserProfile` with the `access(all)` access type.
+1. `access(all) resource UserProfile : IUserProfilePublic`: This line declares a resource named `UserProfile` with the `access(all)` access type.
 A resource in Cadence is a type of object that is owned by a single account and can be moved or consumed during transactions.
+It also implements the `IUserProfilePublic` interface, which we will look at next, and why do we use it.

 2. `access(self) let id: UInt64;`, `access(self) let address: String;`, `access(self) var name: String;`: These lines declare three properties of the `UserProfile` resource: `id`, `address`, and `name`.
 All three properties have the `access(self)` access type, which means they can only be accessed within the same resource.
 Other functions or contracts cannot directly access or modify these properties.

 3. `access(all) fun getUserProfileInfo(): UserProfileInfo`: This line declares a function named `getUserProfileInfo`.
-The function returns a value of type `UserProfileInfo`, which we will define in the next step.
+The function returns a value of type `UserProfileInfo`, which we defined in the previous step.

 4. `access(all) fun updateUserName(_ name: String)`: This line declares a function named `updateUserName` that takes a parameter `name` of type `String`.
 The function has the `access(all)` access type, making it accessible from any account.
 The function updates the `name` property of the `UserProfile` resource with the provided `name` parameter value.